• Skip to primary navigation

 Notes

-• Frozen spinach comes in a variety of package sizes, but you should have enough for this recipe if you buy 10 oz. of frozen spinach (you'll likely have a little left over).
+• Frozen spinach comes in a variety of package sizes, but you’ll have enough for this recipe if you buy 10 oz. of frozen spinach and will have a little left over.

 Nutrition